Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Evaluation of Step-Tagging Early-Stopping

 Table \ref{tab:full_results_5_seeds} reports all the token-usage, the proportion of saved number of tokens, the Avg@5, the Pass@5 and the Cons@5 for all configurations.
 Results are averaged over the 5 seeds we used.

-We also show in Figure \ref{fig:pass_at_3} and \ref{fig:cons_at_3} the average token count against the Pass@$5$ and Con@$5$, respectively, for the three LRMs on the MATH500 and GSM8K datasets.
+Table \ref{tab:other_dataset_st_es} shows the token-usage, the proportion of saved number of tokens, and the Pass@1 for DS-Qwen14B on AIME, GPQA, and MMLU test datasets.
+Results are obtained with a seed of $42$.